 - Register for a VPN (Private Internet Access) if you are planning on using Wi-Fi for online security and identity protection

-Do have any other packing list items to add?
+Do you have any additions to this ultralight Camino packing list?
 Tell us in the comments below!

 Don’t forget to sign up below to be the first to know when a new post comes out so you can follow along on our adventures!